Commissioned by The Fifth sense, a partnership between Chanel and i-D magazine, the Mirror Maze was created by British set designer Es Devlin.

 The installation was open to the public for five days and along with an opening party for 500 invited guests, a heavy daily footfall with a fast turn around of visitors was anticipated.

-The first was darkened space showing a large scale film of the installation being crafted by the designer.
+The first was a darkened space showing a large scale film of the installation being crafted by the designer.
 Guests would then enter into a complex multi levelled maze of faceted mirrored walls, walkways and staircases through an oval porthole in the projection.

 As visitors explored the space, reaching corridors and dead ends, their image would be multiplied and reflected onto the walls around them.
 A second film was rear projected onto a curved screen that rose out of a 10 metre wide black pool of water.
 A 4m x 10m glass mirrored wall reflected the film vertically whilst the water reflected the film horizontally creating a fully immersive video installation.
 The final room was infused with a red glow, filled with smoke and perfumed with scent of the exclusive fragrance Chanel created for the installation.